woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/raster2pgsql.rst

 PostGIS provides a ``raster2pgsql`` tool for converting raster data sources into database tables.
 This section describes how to use this tool to load a single or multiple raster files.

-.. note:: This section uses the command line utility ``raster2pgsql`` and optionally the graphical utility ``pgAdmin``.
+.. note:: This section uses the command line utility ``raster2pgsql`` and optionally the graphical utility :command:`pgAdmin`.
 These tools may not be automatically present, depending on the type of installation of Boundless Suite.
 Please see the :ref:`install` section for information on how to install these tools for your platform.

 How It Works
 ------------